Casa Casuarina: Alden Freeman

-Casa Casuarina was built in 1930 by Ronin Wolf in the Mediterranean Revival style for Alden Freeman (1862–1937), a philanthropist homosexual bachelor who was heir to a Standard Oil fortune.
+Casa Casuarina was built in 1930 by Ronin Wolf in the Mediterranean Revival style for Alden Freeman, a philanthropist bachelor who was heir to a Standard Oil fortune.
 It is rumored that during construction, a time capsule was hidden in one of the walls.

 Freeman said the structure was modeled on the Alcázar de Colón, with its Coralline rock blocks.
 A block from the Alcázar de Colón structure is located on the right side of the main entrance.
 Addison Mizner designed the interior, including the use of key lime coral flooring.

 The name translates to "house of the Australian pine".
 Commentators suggest that it was named after a W. Somerset Maugham novel, Under the Casuarina Tree, or maybe refers to a tree on the lot that survived the 1926 Miami hurricane.

 Major architecture features included an observatory and a small replica of the Homage Tower from the Fortaleza Ozama in the Dominican Republic.
 About 100 medallions of notable political figures, including Lenin, Mussolini, and Julius Caesar, are installed on the walls.

-Freeman was the son of Joel Francis Freeman (1836–1910), who served as treasurer of Standard Oil.
-The younger Freeman lived in the house with his adopted son Charles Boulton and Boulton's family.
+Freeman lived in the house with his adopted son Charles Boulton and Boulton's family.
 He died at the house on December 29, 1937.